 My name is Patrick Quinn and I am 31 years old.
 I am from Yonkers NY, a proud graduate of both Iona Prep and Iona College.
 My life changed on March 8, 2013, when I was diagnosed with ALS.
 I was always very active and took pride in being athletic.
-I never imagined the day I would not be able to shoot a basketball, or tie my own sneakers, but that day has come.
+I never imagined the day I would not be able to shoot a basketball or tie my own sneakers, but that day has come.
 I am a fighter and remain positive even through this difficult time.
-I thank my amazing family, friends, and especially my wife Jenn for keeping that internal fire to fight so strong!
+I thank my amazing family and friends for keeping that internal fire to fight so strong!
 I know the road ahead may be difficult, but I am ready to give this disease everything I have and more.
 Let the battle begin….

 On March 6th, 2015 Pat was honored by the City of Yonkers and their 2015 Man of the Year for co-founding the ALS Ice Bucket Challenge and for his advocacy for ALS patients.
 Additionally, Pat was awarded a 2015 Webby Award for Special Achievement for the ALS Ice Bucket Challenge.
 While accepting the award Pat inspired us with a new call to action, "Every August until a cure".